Families arriving at a reception centre in Ar-Raqqa city, Syria, on 4 December 2024, after fleeing the escalating violence in Aleppo

 When baby Nemr got sick, his worried mum took him to a UNICEF-supported health and nutrition centre to get checked out.

 The family are struggling to survive in Syria.
-It’s become even more difficult after last year’s magnitude 7 earthquakes.
+It’s become even more difficult after two magnitude 7 earthquakes in 2023.

 “Repairing our house after the earthquake has added a heavy financial burden on our shoulders, and we can’t always provide Nemr with healthy food,” says Nemr's mum.